 That said, I do remember the first time I decided I needed the recipe for myself.
 It was on a trip to Agadir with my parents and brother.

 We stopped at this beautiful little seafood restaurant near the ocean, where you could see the fishermen reeling in their catch of the day.
-The restaurants were using their special chermoula recipe to marinate the fresh sardines before grilling them.
+The restaurants were using their special chermoula sauce recipe to marinate the fresh sardines before grilling them.

 You wouldn't think sardines would leave such a lasting impression, but I promise you haven't truly experienced sardines until you try them this way.